DoneThat

 LAKES:

-The largest Lake in England, and Britain, is Lake Windermere in the English Lake District.
+The largest Lake in England is Lake Windermere in the English Lake District and the largest lake in Great Britain is Loch Lomond in Scotland.

 STONE CIRCLES:

-The largest Stone Circle in England is Avebury in Wiltshire.
+The largest Stone Circle in the world is Avebury in Wiltshire covering 28 acres and being nearly a mile in circumference.

 RAREST